NuevoFoundation/workshops/content/english/csharp-basics/methods.md

     Console.WrlineLine(sum); // prints 10
 ```

- For the curious we could have written the above to just print the return numbers without storing in a variable:
+ We could have written the above to just print the return numbers without storing them in a variable:
 ```c#
     Console.WriteLine(sumNum(1,3)); // prints 6
     Console.WriteLine(sumNum(1,4)); // prints 10